osl_dynamics.analysis.statistics#

 osl_dynamics.analysis.statistics.evoked_response_max_stat_perm(data, n_perm, covariates=None, metric='copes', n_jobs=1)[source]#

-This function fits a General Linear Model (GLM) with ordinary least squares and performs a sign flip permutations test with the maximum statistic to determine a p-value for evoked responses.
+This function fits a General Linear Model (GLM) with ordinary least squares and performs a sign-flip permutation to build a null distribution using maximum statistic across the target dimensions.

 Parameters: